-"My UX recipe for pandemic times
+"My UX recipe for pandemic times"

 We live in uncertain, even disorienting times.
 Distanced relationships and climate change have cast a bleak cloud over our daily lives.
 To counter this effect, as UX designers it's no longer enough to design functional interfaces, we must design interfaces that feel good, are refreshing, and convey more empathy and warmth than ever before.
 We have to design interfaces that say to the user: We're from the same world.
 We're here to help – and you're in control.